Holocaust Memorial Project

 If you could possibly help in either way please, please, please get in touch to discuss.
 And please feel free to share this page to anybody you think might be interested.

-The Great Wall project took five years and cost me £100,000 in time and materials.
-Having failed to attract public funding it nearly broke me.
-In the end I appealed to my family, friends and fans raising £14,000 privately to get it finished.
+My celebrated Great Wall project failed to attract public funding at the outset but I stubbornly continued, knowing that it would have great social value.
+It took me five years to create and cost me an estimated £100,000 in time and materials and it nearly broke me.
+In the end I appealed to my family, friends and fans, raising £14,000 privately to get it finished.
 I know how much it means to them to have been a part of it, given the decades long impact and reach of that artwork and the personal transformations and social changes it has clearly brought.
+As the originator of this work I am now involved in medical, scientific and social research, demonstrating the value of what I produced.
+Without that private funding it would probably never have happened.

 See here my legacy of social & political artworks.
 Because they can take years to produce they don’t come thick and fast but have been a constant in my practice since art school.
 All my other work helps to fund these, sometimes difficult to realise, projects.